 We generate much of our revenue from a limited number of customers.
-In 2010, 2011 and 2012, our top ten customers represented 80.5%, 76.6% and 77.7% of our revenue, respectively.
+In 2010, 2011, 2012 and in the six months ended June 30, 2013, our top ten customers represented 80.5%, 76.6%, 77.7% and 76.3% of our revenue, respectively.
 In 2012, Cisco Systems, Inc. represented 33.2% of our revenue and Biogenomics Corp., a distributor, represented 11.2% of our total revenue.
 As a result, the loss of, or a significant reduction in orders from any of our key customers would materially and adversely affect our revenue and results of operations.
 We typically do not have long-term contracts with our customers and instead rely on recurring purchase orders.
 If our key customers do not continue to purchase our existing products or fail to purchase additional products from us, our revenue would decline and our results of operations would be adversely affected.